CDRT/blog/docs/2022/ur_az_blob_redux.md

 ![](../img/2022/ur_az_blob_redux/image2.jpg)

-With some PowerShell, we can save time by automatically altering the XML package descriptors to support a completely silent installation of Bios updates using Thin Installer or System Update.
+With some PowerShell, we can save time by automatically altering the XML package descriptors to support a completely silent installation of Bios updates using Thin Installer.
 At this time, only ThinkPad is supported.
 The script can be found on GitHub(add link).

 ```powershell
 <#